real-zct/Conformity/README.md

 The following steps are required to run the program.

-First of all, move into the building folder &#x2013; if you use the same instruction in the installation section this is the  `build` folder under the root folder of the project &#x2013;
+First of all, move into the building folder &#x2013; if you use the same instruction in the installation section this is the  `build` folder under the root folder of the project.

 cd root-folder/build/app